biologyguy/BuddySuite/README.rst

 We are currently working on a
-`manuscript for peer review <https://github.com/biologyguy/BuddySuite/tree/develop/manuscript>`__, but until then there is a very short application note on bioRxiv that can be cited if you use BuddySuite in your work.
+`manuscript for peer review <https://github.com/biologyguy/BuddySuite/tree/develop/manuscript>`__, but until then there is a pre-print on bioRxiv that can be cited if you use BuddySuite in your work.

 `DOI: 10.1101/040675 <http://dx.doi.org/10.1101/040675>`__